-The iFLEX Assistant comes to complete and highlight the three aspects of energy savings and efficiency improvements, i.e., know where your energy comes from, know how much energy heavy appliances consume and how energy usage is distributed within the day/week.
+The iFLEX Mobile application can integrate notifications based on the system RES, albeit not personalised ones as in BIGG.
+Integrating the iFLEX Assistant into the mobile application is complete and highlights the three aspects of energy savings and efficiency improvements, i.e., know where your energy comes from, know how much energy heavy appliances consume and how energy usage is distributed within the day/week.